entertainmenttechnology/Smith-MTEC3501-Template/lesson plans/00_Speculation Lesson Plan.md

   - Highlight examples of speculation in technology and media:
     - Speculative design in science fiction influencing real-world technology (e.g., Star Trek’s communicator to smartphones).
     - Architects and designers imagining future cities with sustainable technology.
   - Explain how speculation differs from traditional problem-solving: the focus is on imagining the future rather than addressing current challenges.
+  - The focus is also on expanding the universe of potential ideas as much as possible.
+No idea too silly!

 - **Key Points:**
   - Speculation fosters creativity and innovation.